aosborne17/Multi-Vagrant-Machine-With-MongoDB/README.md

-# Setting Up MongoDB In Our Vagrant Environments

-In order to set up mongoDB we must have mongo.config as well as mongo.

-must create a variable to make data persistent in a database
+## Different Types Of Variables

 There are two types of variables
 - Environment variables ---> Use these inside an environment, for example a virtual machine
 - Normal variables

-Each VM is an environment, we create variables within our app VM
+Each Virtual Machine is an environment, we can make variables within this environment

-How to create ENV variable in linux
+### Creating a Variable

 ```bash
 name = "eng-67"